Publications

 Skeletal muscles are the largest tissues in our body and the physiological function of muscle is essential to every aspect of life.
 The regulation of development, homeostasis, and metabolism is critical for the proper functioning of skeletal muscle.
 Consequently, understanding the processes involved in the regulation of myogenesis is of great interest.
 Non-coding RNAs especially microRNAs (miRNAs) are important regulators of gene expression and function.
 MiRNAs are small (~22 nucleotides long) noncoding RNAs known to negatively regulate target gene expression post-transcriptionally and are abundantly expressed in skeletal muscle.
 Gain- and loss-of function studies have revealed important roles of this class of small molecules in muscle biology and disease.
 In this review, we summarize the latest research that explores the role of miRNAs in skeletal muscle development, gene expression, and function as well as in muscle disorders like sarcopenia and Duchenne muscular dystrophy (DMD).
 Continuing with the theme of the current review series, we also briefly discuss the role of miRNAs in cancer cachexia.

 Oliveira Silva, Tábatha, Caroline Lino, Vanessa Buzatto, Paula Fontes Asprino, Yao Wei Lu, Vanessa Lima, Renata Fonseca, et al. 2020.
-“Deletion of miRNA-22 Induces Cardiac Hypertrophy in Females but Attenuates Obesogenic Diet-Mediated Metabolic Disorders”.
+“Deletion of MiRNA-22 Induces Cardiac Hypertrophy in Females But Attenuates Obesogenic Diet-Mediated Metabolic Disorders”.
 Cell Physiol Biochem 54 (6): 1199-1217. https://doi.org/10.33594/000000309.

 BACKGROUND/AIMS: Obesity is a risk factor associated with cardiometabolic complications.
 Recently, we reported that miRNA-22 deletion attenuated high-fat diet-induced adiposity and prevented dyslipidemia without affecting cardiac hypertrophy in male mice.
 In this study, we examined the impact of miRNA-22 in obesogenic diet-induced cardiovascular and metabolic disorders in females.
 METHODS: Wild type (WT) and miRNA-22 knockout (miRNA-22 KO) females were fed a control or an obesogenic diet.
 Body weight gain, adiposity, glucose tolerance, insulin tolerance, and plasma levels of total cholesterol and triglycerides were measured.
 Cardiac and white adipose tissue remodeling was assessed by histological analyses.
 Echocardiography was used to evaluate cardiac function and morphology.
 RNA-sequencing analysis was employed to characterize mRNA expression profiles in female hearts.
 RESULTS: Loss of miRNA-22 attenuated body weight gain, adiposity, and prevented obesogenic diet-induced insulin resistance and dyslipidemia in females.
 WT obese females developed cardiac hypertrophy.
 Interestingly, miRNA-22 KO females displayed cardiac hypertrophy without left ventricular dysfunction and myocardial fibrosis.
 Both miRNA-22 deletion and obesogenic diet changed mRNA expression profiles in female hearts.
 Enrichment analysis revealed that genes associated with regulation of the force of heart contraction, protein folding and fatty acid oxidation were enriched in hearts of WT obese females.
 In addition, genes related to thyroid hormone responses, heart growth and PI3K signaling were enriched in hearts of miRNA-22 KO females.
 Interestingly, miRNA-22 KO obese females exhibited reduced mRNA levels of Yap1, Egfr and Tgfbr1 compared to their respective controls.
 CONCLUSION: This study reveals that miRNA-22 deletion induces cardiac hypertrophy in females without affecting myocardial function.
 In addition, our findings suggest miRNA-22 as a potential therapeutic target to treat obesity-related metabolic disorders in females.

 Cao, Jun, Douglas Cowan, and Da-Zhi Wang.
-(2020) 2020. “tRNA-Derived Small RNAs and Their Potential Roles in Cardiac Hypertrophy”.
+(2020) 2020.
+“TRNA-Derived Small RNAs and Their Potential Roles in Cardiac Hypertrophy”.
 Front Pharmacol 11: 572941. https://doi.org/10.3389/fphar.2020.572941.

 Transfer RNAs (tRNAs) are abundantly expressed, small non-coding RNAs that have long been recognized as essential components of the protein translation machinery.
 The tRNA-derived small RNAs (tsRNAs), including tRNA halves (tiRNAs), and tRNA fragments (tRFs), were unexpectedly discovered and have been implicated in a variety of important biological functions such as cell proliferation, cell differentiation, and apoptosis.
 Mechanistically, tsRNAs regulate mRNA destabilization and translation, as well as retro-element reverse transcriptional and post-transcriptional processes.
 Emerging evidence has shown that tsRNAs are expressed in the heart, and their expression can be induced by pathological stress, such as hypertrophy.
 Interestingly, cardiac pathophysiological conditions, such as oxidative stress, aging, and metabolic disorders can be viewed as inducers of tsRNA biogenesis, which further highlights the potential involvement of tsRNAs in these conditions.
 There is increasing enthusiasm for investigating the molecular and biological functions of tsRNAs in the heart and their role in cardiovascular disease.
 It is anticipated that this new class of small non-coding RNAs will offer new perspectives in understanding disease mechanisms and may provide new therapeutic targets to treat cardiovascular disease.

 Guo, Haipeng, Yao Wei Lu, Zhiqiang Lin, Zhan-Peng Huang, Jianming Liu, Yi Wang, Hee Young Seok, et al. 2020.
-“Intercalated disc protein Xinβ is required for Hippo-YAP signaling in the heart”.
+“Intercalated Disc Protein Xinβ Is Required for Hippo-YAP Signaling in the Heart”.
 Nat Commun 11 (1): 4666. https://doi.org/10.1038/s41467-020-18379-8.

 Intercalated discs (ICD), specific cell-to-cell contacts that connect adjacent cardiomyocytes, ensure mechanical and electrochemical coupling during contraction of the heart.
 Mutations in genes encoding ICD components are linked to cardiovascular diseases.
 Here, we show that loss of Xinβ, a newly-identified component of ICDs, results in cardiomyocyte proliferation defects and cardiomyopathy.
 We uncovered a role for Xinβ in signaling via the Hippo-YAP pathway by recruiting NF2 to the ICD to modulate cardiac function.
 In Xinβ mutant hearts levels of phosphorylated NF2 are substantially reduced, suggesting an impairment of Hippo-YAP signaling.
 Cardiac-specific overexpression of YAP rescues cardiac defects in Xinβ knock-out mice-indicating a functional and genetic interaction between Xinβ and YAP.
 Our study reveals a molecular mechanism by which cardiac-expressed intercalated disc protein Xinβ modulates Hippo-YAP signaling to control heart development and cardiac function in a tissue specific manner.
 Consequently, this pathway may represent a therapeutic target for the treatment of cardiovascular diseases.

 Dong, Yunzhou, Yang Lee, Kui Cui, Ming He, Beibei Wang, Sudarshan Bhattacharjee, Bo Zhu, et al. 2020.
-“Epsin-mediated degradation of IP3R1 fuels atherosclerosis”.
+“Epsin-Mediated Degradation of IP3R1 Fuels Atherosclerosis”.
 Nat Commun 11 (1): 3984. https://doi.org/10.1038/s41467-020-17848-4.

 The epsin family of endocytic adapter proteins are widely expressed, and interact with both proteins and lipids to regulate a variety of cell functions.
 However, the role of epsins in atherosclerosis is poorly understood.
 Here, we show that deletion of endothelial epsin proteins reduces inflammation and attenuates atherosclerosis using both cell culture and mouse models of this disease.
 In atherogenic cholesterol-treated murine aortic endothelial cells, epsins interact with the ubiquitinated endoplasmic reticulum protein inositol 1,4,5-trisphosphate receptor type 1 (IP3R1), which triggers proteasomal degradation of this calcium release channel.
 Epsins potentiate its degradation via this interaction.
 Genetic reduction of endothelial IP3R1 accelerates atherosclerosis, whereas deletion of endothelial epsins stabilizes IP3R1 and mitigates inflammation.
 Reduction of IP3R1 in epsin-deficient mice restores atherosclerotic progression.
 Taken together, epsin-mediated degradation of IP3R1 represents a previously undiscovered biological role for epsin proteins and may provide new therapeutic targets for the treatment of atherosclerosis and other diseases.

 Bektik, Emre, Douglas Cowan, and Da-Zhi Wang.
 2020.
-“Long Non-Coding RNAs in Atrial Fibrillation: Pluripotent Stem Cell-Derived Cardiomyocytes as a Model System”.
+“Long Non-Coding RNAs in Atrial Fibrillation: Pluripotent Stem Cell-Derived Cardiomyocytes As a Model System”.
 Int J Mol Sci 21 (15). https://doi.org/10.3390/ijms21155424.

 Atrial fibrillation (AF) is a type of sustained arrhythmia in humans often characterized by devastating alterations to the cardiac conduction system as well as the structure of the atria.
 AF can lead to decreased cardiac function, heart failure, and other complications.
 Long non-coding RNAs (lncRNAs) have been shown to play important roles in the cardiovascular system, including AF; however, a large group of lncRNAs is not conserved between mouse and human.
 Furthermore, AF has complex networks showing variations in mechanisms in different species, making it challenging to utilize conventional animal models to investigate the functional roles and potential therapeutic benefits of lncRNAs for AF.
 Fortunately, pluripotent stem cell (PSC)-derived cardiomyocytes (CMs) offer a reliable platform to study lncRNA functions in AF because of certain electrophysiological and molecular similarities with native human CMs.
 In this review, we first summarize the broad aspects of lncRNAs in various heart disease settings, then focus on their potential roles in AF development and pathophysiology.
 We also discuss current uses of PSCs in AF research and describe how these studies could be developed into novel therapeutics for AF and other cardiovascular diseases.

 Bektik, Emre, Douglas Cowan, and Da-Zhi Wang.
 2020.
-“Long Non-Coding RNAs in Atrial Fibrillation: Pluripotent Stem Cell-Derived Cardiomyocytes as a Model System”.
+“Long Non-Coding RNAs in Atrial Fibrillation: Pluripotent Stem Cell-Derived Cardiomyocytes As a Model System”.
 Int.
 J. Mol.
 Sci.
 21 (15).

 Atrial fibrillation (AF) is a type of sustained arrhythmia in humans often characterized by devastating alterations to the cardiac conduction system as well as the structure of the atria.
 AF can lead to decreased cardiac function, heart failure, and other complications.
 Long non-coding RNAs (lncRNAs) have been shown to play important roles in the cardiovascular system, including AF; however, a large group of lncRNAs is not conserved between mouse and human.
 Furthermore, AF has complex networks showing variations in mechanisms in different species, making it challenging to utilize conventional animal models to investigate the functional roles and potential therapeutic benefits of lncRNAs for AF.
 Fortunately, pluripotent stem cell (PSC)-derived cardiomyocytes (CMs) offer a reliable platform to study lncRNA functions in AF because of certain electrophysiological and molecular similarities with native human CMs.
 In this review, we first summarize the broad aspects of lncRNAs in various heart disease settings, then focus on their potential roles in AF development and pathophysiology.
 We also discuss current uses of PSCs in AF research and describe how these studies could be developed into novel therapeutics for AF and other cardiovascular diseases.